Steve Rabinowitz: Political career

 Rabinowitz was national youth coordinator for Democrat Mo Udall's presidential campaign.
-He subsequently worked on the national staffs of the presidential campaigns of Jerry Brown, John Anderson, Gary Hart, Walter Mondale, Paul Simon, Michael Dukakis, Bob Kerrey, and Bill Clinton.
+He subsequently worked on the paid national staffs of the presidential campaigns of Jerry Brown, John Anderson, Gary Hart, Walter Mondale, Paul Simon, Michael Dukakis, Bob Kerrey, and Bill Clinton.
 He headed Bill Clinton's 1992 campaign press advance team, During that campaign cycle, he became widely known as "the rabbi," a play on his last name, hosting the Yom Kippur break fast at his rented home in Little Rock, Arkansas.
 Hillary Clinton credits Rabinowitz with coming up with the term Hillaryland.